Destiny 2 post-release content: Year 7: The Final Shape

+Year 8: The Edge of Fate and Renegades

+On May 6, 2025, Bungie announced that Year 8 would have two mid-sized expansions, beginning with The Edge of Fate, on July 15, 2025, and then the Star Wars-inspired Renegades, on December 2, 2025.
+The Edge of Fate takes place on a mysterious planetoid called Kepler hidden within the Oort cloud at the edge of the Solar System, where it has been influenced by the Nine.
+The Guardian is invited by the Nine via their Emissary to visit Kepler for unknown reasons, and they explore the planetoid using the powers of dark matter.
+Not much is known about Renegades at this time, but the expansion is said to take place in a lawless frontier and will be inspired by Star Wars in collaboration with Lucasfilm.
+Beginning with The Edge of Fate, the game saw a major overhaul in its user interface, such as a new Portal section for activities, as well as introducing a tiered system and set bonuses for both weapons and gear.
+Together titled the Year of Prophecy, both The Edge of Fate and Renegades began Destiny 2's second saga, the "Fate" saga, which focuses on the Nine, a pantheon of celestial, dark matter beings that took up residence in the celestial bodies of the Solar System long before the Traveler's arrival.
+The Edge of Fate introduced a new raid, the Desert Perpetual, which took players to unknown space of the Nine, while Renegades will introduce a new dungeon.

+Yearly ongoing content

-Year 2 of Destiny 2 introduced a seasonal model for the game, in which content is released periodically throughout the year.
-There are four seasons for the year, and each season adds new activities and new narrative content for the game, though these are minor content drops in comparison to the major expansions.
-In addition to having names for each season (e.g., Season of the Forge), the seasons also have a numerical categorization.
+While Year 1 of Destiny 2 featured two small expansions released over the course of the year, Year 2 introduced a seasonal model for the game, in which content was released periodically throughout the year, though these were minor content drops in comparison to the major expansions.
+There were four seasons for the year, and each season added new activities and new narrative content for the game, typically tying the previous expansion to the next.
+In addition to having names for each season (e.g., Season of the Forge), the seasons also had a numerical categorization.
 As Year 1 did not have seasons, its three releases were reworked under this numerical seasonal categorization: Destiny 2's original base campaign, "The Red War", is regarded as Season 1, with Curse of Osiris and Warmind being Season 2 and Season 3, respectively.
-Forsaken began Season 4, which is also known as Season of the Outlaw and covers the period from Forsaken's release until the release of Season of the Forge (September–December 2018).
-Beginning with Shadowkeep, the expansion's content and narrative occurs simultaneously with the year's first season (e.g., Season of the Undying was its own seasonal content that was released and occurred simultaneously with Shadowkeep; this was different from Season of the Outlaw, which was just the name for that period of time but was not its own separate content from Forsaken).
+Forsaken began Season 4, which was also known as Season of the Outlaw and covered the period from Forsaken's release until the release of Season of the Forge (September–December 2018).
+Beginning with Shadowkeep, the expansion's content and narrative occurred simultaneously with the year's first season (e.g., Season of the Undying was its own seasonal content that was released and occurred simultaneously with Shadowkeep; this was different from Season of the Outlaw, which was just the name for that period of time but was not its own separate content from Forsaken).